transient-haskell/axiom/README.md

 Status
 ======

 Non-local modifications of the DOM works with the new "at" primitive.
-Option buttons and checkboxes works with the same syntax than MFlow.
+Option buttons, checkboxes and drop-down buttons works with the same syntax than MFlow.

+The Cell module has Lens-like primitives for updates of form elements and experimental math operations with form elements as spreadsheet cells.
+Currently it is at the beginning.

 How to run
 ----------